Interesting Amateur Radio Sites

 OTHER RESOURCES

-If you would like to learn more about HF propagation, prediction and interpretation of data available from numerous sources, the webmaster recommends The NEW Shortwave Propagation Handbook.
+If you would like to learn more about HF propagation, predictions and interpretation of the data you can find above, I recommend The NEW Shortwave Propagation Handbook.
 CQ magazine offers the book for about $19.95.
-It is written by George Jacobs, W3ASK and Dr. Ted Cohen, N4XX.
+(Link).
+It's written by George Jacobs, W3ASK and Dr. Ted Cohen, N4XX.
 George Jacobs has for several decades written the monthly propagation column in CQ.